-I’ve gone for an asymmetrical crown but you can see how the mood takes you.
-Remember that flowers on your head appear a lot larger than a vase!
+I like an asymmetrical crown but you can see how the mood takes you.
+Remember that flowers on your head appear a lot larger than when in a vase!

-I taped a feather together with the wired thistle and an anemone flower before adding them into the crown; this gave them more stability and added a feature point to the crown.
+Go in with your big ‘feature’ flowers.
+I taped a feather together with the wired thistle and an anemone flower before adding them into the crown; this gave them more stability and added a focal point to the crown.

 Take care when fasting the crown to your head; double twist your loops as an extra safety measure.